-AO is poised to move forward with the next phase of development and expansion for winter and summer activities.
-With the generous support of Holiday Inn Club Vacations, Mount Ascutney Resort, a handlebar lift for snow tubing is scheduled for installation in summer 2018 for winter use.
-In January 2018, AO received the donation of a 2,500’ high-quality, Doppelmayr T-bar and the community came together once again to meet the challenge of raising funds for the installation of the lift.
+AO is moving forward with the next phase of development and expansion for winter and summer activities.
+With the generous support of Holiday Inn Club Vacations, Mount Ascutney Resort, a handlebar lift for snow tubing opened with great fanfare in December 2018.
+AO received a donation of a 2,500’ high-quality, Doppelmayr T-bar and the community came together once again to meet the challenge of raising funds for the installation of the lift.
 Most work has been completed on the installation and it will be operational by the 2019 winter season.